Schaudge/petsc/paper.md

 # Summary

 "Staggered grid" codes arise in many applications, where a physical problem is discretized and solved in terms of unknowns located at different locations on a structured grid.
 For example, the Navier-Stokes and Stokes equations can be solved on a staggered grid with the classical Marker and Cell (MAC) method [@HarlowWelch1965], storing pressure unknowns in element centers and velocities on element boundaries.
 This gives a simple and compact method which exhibits superior numerical properties to colocated grid methods which consider all unknowns to be located on the same grid of points.

 DMStag is a component of [PETSc](https://petsc.org) [@BalayEtAl2022;@BalayEtAl2022b], the Portable, Extensible Toolkit for Scientific Computation, an MPI-parallel C library which is widely used to perform very large simulations in computational science and engineering.
-DMStag is a new implementation of the `DM` (Domain Management) class to provide a native abstraction for defining and solving partial differential equations (PDEs) on structured, staggered grids, in parallel .
-With DMStag, one can write code which will run on any number of MPI ranks and rely on the `DM` API to work with global vectors representing the full discretized problem, and with regularly-blocked local vectors on the overlapping local patch upon which lower-level computations are performed.
+DMStag is a new implementation of the `DM` (Domain Management)  to provide a native abstraction for defining and solving partial differential equations (PDEs) on structured, staggered grids, in parallel.
+With DMStag, as with other DM implementations in PETSc, one can write code which will run on any number of MPI ranks and rely on the `DM` API to work with global vectors representing the full discretized problem, and with regularly-blocked local vectors on the overlapping local patch upon which lower-level computations are performed.
 This allows users to scale codes to thousands of processors, and provides a platform upon which to compose the advanced, scalable PDE solvers, and to leverage various computational backends, notably including GPUs [@MillsEtAl2021].

 DMStag provides a simple API, similar to that for the DMDA class, to allow a user to create and interact with objects which (like all `DM` objects) represent